ibtihelbs/POLARIZED/README.md

   - Incorporating on-scroll animations
   - Adding additional features to the website and admin dashboard, including enhancing the Cart and Checkout pages.

 ## Upcoming Enhancements

 - Optimization of website performance through [Specify optimization strategies, e.g., code splitting, lazy loading].
 - Implementation of on-scroll animations to enhance user engagement and visual appeal.
 - Addition of user-friendly features to the admin dashboard for improved management and monitoring.
-- Enhancements to the Cart and Checkout pages UI for a smoother user experience.

 ## Technologies Used